 Rehabilitation medicine is designed to meet each patient’s specific needs.
 Therefore, each program is different.
 General treatment components for rehabilitation programs may include treating the basic disease and preventing complications; treating a disability and improving function; providing adaptive tools and altering the environment; as well as teaching the patient and family how to adapt to any lifestyle changes.

 The success of rehabilitation depends on a variety of variables which include the nature and severity of the disease, disorder, or injury; the type and degree of any resulting impairments or disabilities; the overall health of the patient; and the support of family, much of which can be achieved through either outpatient or inpatient services.

 “Our hospital has both in and outpatient services,” noted Dr. Cielo Navato-Dehning, Medical Director and Spinal Cord Injury Specialist at MARH.
-“We work with injuries such as traumatic brain injury, stroke, amputee and spinal cord injuries.”
+“We work with injuries such as traumatic brain injury, stroke, amputee and spinal cord injuries and Parkinson’s disease.”